Anal fissure

 An anal fissure is a break or tear in the skin of the anal canal.
 Anal fissures may be noticed by bright red anal bleeding on toilet paper and undergarments, or sometimes in the toilet.
-If acute they are painful after defecation, but with chronic fissures, pain intensity often reduces.
-Anal fissures usually extend from the anal opening and are usually located posteriorly in the midline, probably because of the relatively unsupported nature and poor perfusion of the anal wall in that location.
-Fissure depth may be superficial or sometimes down to the underlying sphincter muscle.
-Untreated fissures develop a hood-like skin tag (sentinel piles) which cover the fissure and cause discomfort and pain.
+If acute, they are painful after defecation, but with chronic fissures, pain intensity often reduces and becomes cyclical.

 Causes

 Most anal fissures are caused by stretching of the anal mucous membrane beyond its capability.

 Superficial or shallow anal fissures look much like a paper cut, and may be hard to detect upon visual inspection; they will generally self-heal within a couple of weeks.
 However, some anal fissures become chronic and deep and will not heal.
 The most common cause of non-healing is spasming of the internal anal sphincter muscle which results in impaired blood supply to the anal mucosa.
 The result is a non-healing ulcer, which may become infected by fecal bacteria.

 In adults, fissures may be caused by constipation, the passing of large, hard stools, or by prolonged diarrhea.
 In older adults, anal fissures may be caused by decreased blood flow to the area.
-When fissures are found laterally, tuberculosis, occult abscesses, leukemic infiltrates, carcinoma, acquired immunodeficiency syndrome (AIDS) or inflammatory bowel disease should be considered as causes.
-Some sexually transmitted infections can promote the breakdown of tissue resulting in a fissure.
-Examples of sexually transmitted infections that may affect the anorectal area are syphilis, herpes, chlamydia and human papilloma virus.
+When fissures are found laterally, tuberculosis, occult abscesses, leukemic infiltrates, carcinoma, acquired immunodeficiency syndrome (AIDS) or inflammatory bowel disease should be considered as possible causes.
+Some sexually transmitted infections can promote the breakdown of tissue resulting in a fissure: syphilis, herpes, chlamydia and human papilloma virus.